 The reason behind the occurrence of gum disease has been identified as plaque accumulation on the teeth .
 Plaque is a living, breathing biofilm which forms instantly on the teeth and over a period of time transforms from a harmless entity into a disease-causing one.
 Brushing regularly allows the removal of plaque and keeps it from becoming disease-causing .

-People that have poor oral hygiene, poor dexterity, medical conditions that make them more susceptible to infections, or those that are genetically prone to developing gum disease are the ones that will start developing pockets around their teeth.
+People that have poor oral hygiene, poor dexterity, medical conditions like diabetes or heart disease that make them more susceptible to infections, or those that are genetically prone to developing gum disease are the ones that will start developing pockets around their teeth.

 These pockets act as safe harbors for plaque accumulation since the brush cannot reach so deep and clean it out.
 Thus, left untreated, these pockets continue to accelerate the progression of the gum disease .